 Ed Rice is an artist and woodworker, focused on Lutherie, operating as Tóir Guitars.
 Lutherie is the making of wooden stringed musical instruments, such as guitars, mandolins, and ukuleles.
 Focused on Acoustic and Electric Guitars, Ed trained under Master Luthier Harry Fleishman in Sebastopol, Ca. Additionally, Ed’s style has been influenced by another internationally known Luthier, Jeffrey Yong, of Kuala Lumpur.
 Jeff has been a great mentor.
 Ed has a passion for exotic woods in his instruments, such as Monkeypod, KOA and others.
 Contact Ed at ToirGuitars@gmail.com or on Facebook at https://www.facebook.com/EdRiceGuitars.

-A born and bred North Cackalackian, “I find inspiration from the mountains that surrounded me and protected me with their mighty presence.
-My paintings are a representation of that force and their alluring aura through the seasons has shaped me as an artist.”
+A born and bred North Cackalackian, “I find inspiration from the mountains that surrounded me and protected me as a child with their mighty presence."

 Morgan Benshoff is a native of Greensboro, NC.
 She graduated from Appalachian State University in 2015 with a BFA in Painting and Drawing.
 Benshoff makes abstract paintings inspired by pretend landscapes, intuitive marks, the alchemy of paint and water, and humor.
 She currently lives and works in Greensboro.